 - The ability for independent and critical thought

 - Analysing and evaluating complex and unfamiliar problems

 - Working to tight deadlines

 - Presenting your ideas with confidence and clarity both in writing and in speech

 - Working and learning collaboratively with peers from a range of personal, academic and national backgrounds.

 - Alongside providing such transferable skills, we believe that the optional pathway through the Dissertation module will strongly enhance your employability skills and, more generally, the course's engagement with contemporary global issues – particularly those of participation, sustainability and citizenship – will ensure that your knowledge and ‘openness' to the wider world is up-to-date and relevant.

-During the course you will be encouraged to reflect critically on the subject-specific and transferable skills gained throughout, and in addition to discussing your ideas with the course team you will have the opportunity to consult NTU's comprehensive Employability and Careers Service.
+During the course, you will be encouraged to reflect critically on the subject-specific and transferable skills gained throughout, and in addition to discussing your ideas with the course team, you will have the opportunity to consult NTU's comprehensive Employability and Careers Service.

-After graduating from the MA Politics, you might decide to continue your studies to MPhil / PhD level and there are a range of such opportunities here at NTU.
+After graduating from the MA Politics, you might decide to continue your studies at MPhil / PhD level and there are a range of such opportunities here at NTU.
 Graduates will also be well placed to pursue careers and training in a wide variety of professions such as research, politics, public administration, the social and health services, journalism, other areas of the media, law, publishing, accounting, marketing, human resources and management.

 - You will need an undergraduate degree equivalent to a UK undergraduate honours degree (normally a 2.2 or above).